×

 Metro-DR for Red Hat OpenShift Data Foundation

-This synchronous solution is only available to metropolitan distance data centers with a 10-millisecond latency or less.
+• This synchronous solution is only available to metropolitan distance data centers with a network round-trip latency of 10 milliseconds or less.

-For more information about using the Metro-DR solution for OpenShift Data Foundation with OKD Virtualization, see the Red Hat Knowledgebase or IBM’s OpenShift Data Foundation Metro-DR documentation.
+For more information about using the Metro-DR solution for OpenShift Data Foundation with OKD Virtualization, see IBM’s OpenShift Data Foundation Metro-DR documentation.